Preacherman194589/Credit_Risk_Analysis/README.md

 1. Undersampling balances uneven datasets by keeping the data in the minority class and decreasing the size.

 As we look at the accurate score, we notice a score of 62% of accuracy.
-However, the precision for high risk is only 0.01%, and the low risk is 1.0%.
-But when we look at recall, we see a 61% high risk and 45% low risk.
-These numbers are based on my first model used for the outcome.
+However, the precision for high risk is only 0.01%, and the low risk is 1.0% with a total avg of 0.99%.
+When we look at recall, we see a 61% high risk and 45% low risk, with a total avg of 45%.
+These numbers are based on my third model used for the outcome.

 <img width="483" alt="Screen Shot 2022-09-29 at 9 55 48 PM" src="https://user-images.githubusercontent.com/106892740/193193304-dd819cfd-115b-4ea9-82c3-2de77262e1b7.png">